-Our members of staff responsible for health and safety in the pre-school are: Karen Turner (Pre-School Manager) and Helen Jones (Pre-School Deputy Manager) The manager and deputy are competent to carry out these responsibilities and have undertaken health and safety training and regularly update their knowledge and understanding.
+Our members of staff responsible for health and safety in the pre-school are: Karen Turner (Pre-School Manager) and Holly Turner (Pre-school Manager).

+The managers are competent to carry out these responsibilities and have undertaken health and safety training and regularly update their knowledge and understanding.